-According to the laboratory results, one (1) liming application of 45 lbs. per 1,000 square feet for Nutrient Management Area 1 is needed for the first year of this NMP.
+According to the laboratory results, one (1) liming application of 30 lbs. per 1,000 square feet is needed for the first year of this NMP for Nutrient Management Area 1.
 See Table 2 for recommended amounts and timing of applications.
+No liming is recommended for the remainder of the soil sampling areas.